Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 }
 ```

-> - For more info, you can refer to Facebook's official doc, [Request Thread Control](https://developers.facebook.com/docs/messenger-platform/handover-protocol/request-thread-control)
+> - For more information, you can refer to Facebook's official doc, [Request Thread Control](https://developers.facebook.com/docs/messenger-platform/handover-protocol/request-thread-control)

 ## Getting the Thread Owner